mattbarker016/sheets2slides/README.md

 - Try reading the console output for an indication of the error.
 Sometimes you can figure out if you made a typo!
 - If you run into network request issues that don't make sense, try deleting `token.json` and re-creating a new token.
-- Don't hesitate to message me on Slack or email mjb485@cornell.edu!
+- Feel free to email me at mjb485 at cornell.edu!